thasmo/vagrant.box/README.md

 using `vagrant` as password.
 It's also be possible to just install a webmail client like roundcube and use it to read the emails.

+## Plugins

+### Triggers
+If installed, the `vagrant-triggers` plugin is used to create database backups, before halting, suspending or destroying the VM.
+If the plugin is not installed database backups will still be created every hour.

 ## Settings
 - *machine*
     - *box*: Name of the base box to use.
 Can be a local box or a box hosted on Atlas.